helloitsjoe/testing-workshop/README.md

 3. Test that display text changes on submit
 4. Make test pass
 5. Integration test: warning on invalid input, button is disabled

 ---

+### Notes:

+- Isolate tests - use UserInputContainer as stateful example
+- Notice what we're intentionally not testing:
+  - `state` and class methods (internals)
+  - `className`s - (not a functional concern)

+---